 I chose to use regular (sea) scallops rather than bay scallops, mostly out of not reading the recipe very closely.
 Bay scallops are much smaller (and usually cheaper) than full-sized sea scallops–about 100 pieces per pound for the shallow-water bay variety versus maybe 20 to 30 for the deep-water sea variety.

 The article I just linked also discusses how poaching (and other gentle cooking methods) work well for bay scallops due to their small size (cooks quickly), but can also work for the larger sea variety as well.
 However, I’m a BIG fan of an expertly-seared scallop, and despite their reputation for being a difficult protein to work with, I’m willing to take on the challenge.

 Ingredients.
 Scallops were from a Costco sale (as many of the proteins from these recipes are), and what you see there is about a pound of sea scallops.
-Used my bottle of cooking Chardonnay (not a fan of wine drinking, but I keep it around for culinary purposes) as the dry white wine and panko bread crumbs instead of fresh bread crumbs (panko is love, panko is life).
+Used my bottle of cooking Chardonnay (not a fan of wine drinking, but I keep it around for culinary purposes) as the dry white wine and panko bread crumbs instead of fresh bread crumbs.

 Since I’m searing these scallops instead of poaching them, I want a screaming hot non-stick pan, some butter for flavor, and LOTS of room with which to work–pan overcrowding is never advisable.
 I have a big 12″, high-sided sauté pan (another shout-out to Costco) that will work perfectly.
 We’ll hold onto the wine and lemon juice–I’ll work them back in later.